svtk/koog-tutorials/tutorials/IntroToAIAgents.md

 If you only send the last message, such as a tool call result, it won’t remember what your original request was!
 The good news is—Koog handles it automatically for you.
 Each time, when LLM decides to call a tool, Koog calls it and appends the result to the list of messages.

-By the way, Koog also lets you optimize the message history using different history compression approaches—but that’s a topic for another video.
+By the way, Koog also lets you optimize the message history using different history compression approaches.

 ### Basic Agent and Beyond

 So now you understand what an agent with a universal strategy is: a model calling tools in a loop.
-We give the model the tools, *all the available tools*, let it decide which ones to use, call those tools to get results, and send the results back to the model.
+We give the model the available tools, let it decide which ones to use, call those tools to get results, and send the results back to the model.
 That’s it!

 You can think of it like this: “the LLM is the brain”.
 It makes all the decisions based on your input.
 You don’t know which tools it’s going to call or in what order.
 That’s exactly what we saw in our example: the LLM had a list of tools and decided on its own which ones to use and when.
 It was able to take the result of one of the tool calls—like the recipient ID—and use it as input for the next one.

 You can ask a model to solve a pretty complicated task, and only provide a list of tools, using a basic universal agent we just discussed.
 It works surprisingly well – try it yourself, *it’s all you need* to start creating your own agents!
-I really want to encourage you to try that: define tools, pick up the model, ask it to complete your task with the provided tools.
+Define tools, pick up the model, ask it to complete your task with the provided tools.
 For a prototype, it’s more than enough – you can see what LLMs are capable of, and what their constraints are for your specific use case.

-However, such a universal strategy of providing a high-level task and all the available tools *no longer works* when the complexity grows, when you start to productize your functionality.
+However, such a universal strategy of providing a high-level task and all the available tools no longer works when the complexity grows, when you start to productize your functionality.
 Especially if you have a lot of tools, you often end up using different models and different sets of tools for different subtasks.
 Koog lets you orchestrate how those subtasks are connected to each other.

 Think of it from the perspective of how much autonomy you want to give LLMs.
 There’s no one-size-fits-all—it depends on your use case.
 As a developer, you figure out which tasks the LLM can handle on its own and which need to be broken down and coded explicitly.
 The ability to move this LLM autonomy slider and to find that sweet spot for your requirements is crucial for real-life production scenarios.
 And Koog gives you this flexibility.

 It does so much more: memory, persistence, history compression, advanced agent strategies, tracing, observability—everything you need to run AI agents in production.

 You’re now ready to start building your first Kotlin agent—let’s go!